retaildevcrews/ngsa-asb/spikes/harbor/harborflows.md

         end
 ```

-## Image Push to external registry
+## Image Push to external registry through Harbor

-All images are stored in harbor registry, if scanner is turned on for project image is scanned before being made available to pull.
-When pushing images to a Harbor instance, it is ensured that an image that has been loaded that violates the vulnerability threshold is not able to be retrieved from that Harbor instance.
+> **_NOTE:_** When pushing images to a Harbor instance, it is ensured that an image that has been loaded that violates the vulnerability threshold is not able to be retrieved from that Harbor instance.

 ```mermaid
 sequenceDiagram